 Control Over Caption Accuracy

-A commonly overlooked benefit of using captioning apps for the hearing impaired is the ability to edit and control the actual captions.
+A commonly overlooked benefit of using captioning apps for the deaf/hard of hearing is the ability to edit and control the actual captions.
 While TV and film tends to have professionals handling the closed captions to ensure they’re accurate, social platforms like Instagram and TikTok rely on auto-generated ones.

 Even though auto-generated captions are mostly accurate, they’re not correct 100% of the time.
-Having open captions burned into your videos allows you direct editing control to make sure your captions are 100% accurate for the hearing impaired.
+Having open captions burned into your videos allows you direct editing control to make sure your captions are 100% accurate for the deaf/hard of hearing.